Nagendra1997/mesibo-documentation/conferencing.md

 ![conference scenario](conference.png)

 ### Webinar
 In a webinar you only need one(or a few more) members to be publishing.
-The other participants will only be listening or viewing the streams.
+The other participants will only be listening or viewing the others.
 Other members will not be allowed to publish their streams.
 This can be achieved with the following permission levels.
 ![webinar scenario](webinar.png)

 ### Core features of conferencing
+Now that we have understood the basic concept of group calling, let us go further by implementing the features required for conferencing.

 The following are the basic features a conferencing application requires.